 1/2 cup chocolate graham cracker crumbs, divided

-This recipe for party mix is also great for serving at fall football parties and Thanksgiving Day celebrations.
-The best part about this easy Halloween party recipe is that you can make it in a crock pot, leaving the oven free for making other dishes.
+This easy recipe for party mix is also great for serving at fall football parties and Thanksgiving Day celebrations.
+The best part about this old fashioned Halloween party recipe is that you can make it in a crock pot, leaving the oven free for making other dishes.

 4 cups Wheat Chex® or Shreddies® cereal

 4 cups Cheerios® cereal